Biecho88/build_alone/README.md

   1. As a first time visitor, I want to find the right excavator.
   2. As a first time visitor, I want to quickly check rental availability and pricing.
-  3. As a first time visitor, I want to explore a diverse range of recipes, discover new flavors, and gain inspiration for my culinary adventures in the kitchen.
+  3. As a first time visitor, I want to understand the rental process:.

 - #### Returning visitor goals

-  1. As a returning visitor, I want to explore new recipes added to the collection or to rediscover old favorites.
+  1. As a returning visitor, I want to check for new inventory or special offers.
-  2. As a returning visitor, I want to continue honing my cooking skills and knowledge.
+  2. As a returning visitor, I want to review past rental history or account information.
-  3. As a returning visitor, I want to add, edit or delete my recipes.
+  3. As a returning visitor, I want to explore additional services or resources.

 - #### Frequent User Goals

   1. As a frequent user, I want to check if the new features have been added.
-  2. As a frequent user, I want to continuously explore new recipes across various cuisines, dietary preferences, and cooking styles.
+  2. As a frequent user, I want to continuously explore new machinery added for rent.
-  3. As a frequent user, I want to improve their cooking skills and techniques by experimenting with more advanced recipes, trying out different cooking methods, and mastering challenging culinary tasks.
+  3.

 - ## *Design*

-- #### Color scheme
+- ### Color scheme

-    Website features a striking color scheme designed to create a sleek and cohesive visual experience.
-The main page boasts a clean white background, evoking a sense of simplicity and clarity, with black text providing clear and legible content.
-Meanwhile, the header and footer sections command attention with their teal color, which adds a vibrant splash of energy to the overall design.
-Against these teal backgrounds, white text stands out prominently, ensuring that important navigation elements and essential information are easily accessible and visually engaging.
-This thoughtful combination of colors creates a modern and sophisticated ambiance, inviting users to explore our website with style and ease
+    #### Background Color: An evening-themed picture from a construction area where heavy machinery is working is creating a dynamic and engaging backdrop for the website.
+It not only sets the tone for the industry but also adds visual interest and context to the content.
+With such a background, the dark tones from the evening theme provide a suitable base for the contrast needed to make white containers stand out, ensuring that information and features are easily readable and accessible to visitors.
+It can also evoke a sense of activity and productivity, which aligns well with the purpose of your website.

+    #### Container Color: The containers housing the information and features are white.
+This creates a clean, crisp look that stands out against the dark background.
+White containers can also help to ensure that text and images are easily readable and visually distinct.

+    #### Text Color: Text within the white containers is black.
+A classic choice that provides high contrast against the white background.

 - #### Typography

-    Roboto font is the main font used throughout the whole website with sans-serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+    Lato font is the main font used throughout the whole website with sans-serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

 - #### Icons

-    Materialize and Font Awesome icons have been used to style the page to boost user experience.
+    Font Awesome icons have been used to style the page to boost user experience.

 ## Languages used